wtmenten/TFE/Voicelines_script.md

 - [goodwork, ontheback] hah, nice shooting.

+## bad player scav voicelines

+maybe at low rep and if your doing the boss questline, replace some scav callouts [enemy_\*, ambush, fight\*] with ones that mention you by your boss name

 ## russian-english voiceline versions *?if seen and usec or config enabled?*

  - eg. enemy_contact, mutter, enemy_usec, fight, fight_good, fight_bad, ontheback, goodwork